yanghuaxuan/Easy-Tunneler/README.md

 ---

 Inspired by [wg-easy](https://github.com/wg-easy/wg-easy), Easy-Tunneler makes accessing local applications in another computer stupidly simple from *any* device.
-Specifically, it is a frontend for OpenSSH, utilizing its amazing local port forwarding feature to forward .
+Specifically, it is a frontend for OpenSSH, utilizing its amazing local port forwarding feature to access locally hosted applications like Nextcloud and Immich remotely.
 It intends to be a simpler alternative to accessing local apps via VPNs.

 # Features
 - 🤖 Create and automatically manage SSH tunnels, automatically rebooting tunnels on timeouts